 IRS management cautioned that the Net PTC error rates may change as additional compliance data become available.
 In addition, IRS management indicated that the Fiscal Year 2019 Net PTC improper payment estimates do not meet OMB statistical requirements due to the lack of compliance data available.
 Although additional compliance data may change the Net PTC error rates and the IRS's improper payment estimates, we continue to identify significant risks associated with improper PTC payments.
-For example, our analysis of Processing Year 2019 tax returns as of May 2, 2019, found that the IRS processed 4.8 million tax returns that self-reported nearly \$37.7 billion in the PTCs that were either received in advance or claimed at the time of filing.23 A total of \$4.5 billion in Advanced PTCs (APTC) claimed by these filers was in excess of
+For example, our analysis of Processing Year 2019 tax returns as of May 2, 2019, found that the IRS processed 4.8 million tax returns that self-reported nearly \$37.7 billion in the PTCs that were either received in advance or claimed at the time of filing.
+A total of \$4.5 billion in Advanced PTCs (APTC) claimed by these filers was in excess of the amount of the PTCs to which they were entitled, an increase from \$3.7 billion in Processing Year 2018.
+A total of \$1.3 billion of the amount of excess APTCs was not required to be repaid, which increased from \$1 billion in Processing Year 2018.
+Figure 3 provides a comparison of PTC statistics for Processing Years 2017 through 2019, which continues to show the risk associated with improper PTC payments is high.

-22 If reduction targets are a constant, the IRS is required to clearly explain, in a footnote, the complexities surrounding the program.
+&lt;sup>10 If reduction targets are a constant, the IRS is required to clearly explain, in a footnote, the complexities surrounding the program.

-23 TIGTA, Ref.
+&lt;sup>11 TIGTA, Ref.
 No. 2020-44-007, Results of the 2019 Filing Season (Jan.
 2020).